 7. Follow the Company You Want to Work For

-As we already know, LinkedIn focuses on connecting people within a professional network, but it can also be used to follow a particular company – which is a neat feature for job seekers.
+As we already know, LinkedIn focuses on connecting people to a professional network, but it can also be used to follow a particular company – which is a neat feature for job seekers.
 Just click on the “Companies” link from the home page, and enter a keyword to locate companies of interest.
 After landing on a company’s overview page, just click on the “Follow” company button.
 By following a company on LinkedIn, you’ll have access to updates from that company, like job openings and establishing new connections.

 Furthermore, you’ll also want to follow influencers.
 This allows viewers to get a sense of your interests and values.
 Since influencers post regularly on LinkedIn, you’ll have the opportunity to comment on and share articles that are meaningful to you and your network.
 And, make certain that you follow your own company, if you have one.
 This proves that you’re a team player.